bitsnnfl2021/bitsnnfl2021.github.io/_drafts/id-53-controlled-dropout-a-different-approach-to-using-dropout-on-deep-neural-network.md

 **Tasks:**

 1. Implement the model in Tensorflow
 2. Compare results of traditional dropout and the proposed method for droupout rate = 0.5 and 2 hidden layers.
 Report the results in your final presentation.
 3. Do not use the entire dataset, use a subset instead and specify which part is being used by you.
+Clearly report the number of data samples of each category in training and testing sets.

 **Data Set:** [http://yann.lecun.com/exdb/mnist/](http://yann.lecun.com/exdb/mnist/ "http://yann.lecun.com/exdb/mnist/")